ten-protocol/foundation/governance-guidelines.md

 #### 4.5.4 Establishment of the Board
 ##### 4.5.4.1 Pre-Foundation
 Initially Obscuro Limited shall govern the Network to ensure rapid progress on its implementation.
-Once the Foundation is set-up and one applicataion is generating live transactions using the network, the 'transition period' of one year will commence.
+Once the Foundation is set-up and one application is generating live transactions using the network, the 'transition period' of one year will commence.
 ##### 4.5.4.2 Initial set-up of Foundation Board:
 After this start-up period, there will be a vote by the community for the election of Board Directors.